indirapla/TP1_proteins_marker_of_androgen_activity/README.md

 This repository contains R code used to perform the data analysis descrived in the manuscript:

-### Novel potentially clinically valuable protein markers of androgen activity in humans
+### Novel protein markers of androgen activity in humans: proteomic study of plasma from young chemically castrated men.

 #### File: one-way repeated measurement ANOVA.R: